Click a link below to jump to a section on this page:

 - To find the modules, when you enter the Learn Center, click on “Position” Training or “Non-Unit Specific Training”.

 - Keep this in mind about the official resources for New Member Coordinators:

-- The Training assumes that your Unit has a fully developed calendar and a fully recruited and engaged and trained team of leaders sufficient for your Unit
+- The Training assumes that your Unit has a full team of leaders sufficient for your Unit.

 - In many packs, new families need a “welcome” that includes a request to step up, help out and lead

 - That’s why we put so much emphasis on building your Unit by recruiting leaders.